Teen Titans: Infinite Frontier (2021–2022)

-Dawn of DC (2023–present)
+Dawn of DC (2023–2024)

 Following the events of "Dark Crisis" and during the run of writer Tom Taylor on Nightwing, Superman approaches Nightwing with the proposition that he serves as the leader of the new superhero team who succeeds the Justice League following their disbanding.
 This leads to Nightwing unveiling a new Titans Tower in Blüdhaven with the team consisting of him, The Flash (Wally West), Donna Troy, Beast Boy, Cyborg, Starfire, and Raven.
 This will lead into a new Titans series written by Taylor and illustrated by Nicola Scott.
 The Titans' first challenge brings them into conflict with Brother Eternity, a Tamaranean named Xand'r who used to work for the royal family of Tamaran before betraying them to the Citadel, whom has taken over the Church of Blood (now renamed the Church of Eternity) and infuses Tempest with a parasite to turn him against the team.
 This later leads to the events of Titans: Beast World where Amanda Waller and Doctor Hate (revealed to be Raven's demonic half having escaped her gem and taken on a new form styled after Doctor Fate) take advantage of Beast Boy becoming a Star Conqueror to defeat Brother Eternity's master, a Star Conqueror known as the Necrostar, and use him as part of a plot to transform the superheroes and supervillains into mind-controlled animals.
 Although the Titans do return everyone to normal, Waller frames the Titans as the culprits for the attack and confiscates the Hall of Justice.
 In addition, Hate defeats Raven during the incident, imprisons her in her own gem, and poses as her to infiltrate the Titans.
 Tempest, freed from the parasite, finally joins the team.

+DC All-In (2024–present)

+In June 2026, it was announced that a new Teen Titans series would begin publication in September 2026, with the book being written by Kyle Higgins, illustrated by Daniele Di Nicuolo, and colored by Marcelo Costa.
+The series line-up will consist of Fairplay, Flatline, Cheshire Cat, Proxy and Wildcard, with Jason Todd / Red Hood serving as a reluctant mentor figure.